 A. Cash: Currency, coins, checks, money orders, credit/debit card payments, and electronic funds transfers (ACH/Wire transfers).

-B. Receipt: A document serving as proof of payment and provided to the payer for payments made to University Collection Points, including all payments and deposits submitted to the University Cashier’s Office.
+B. Receipt: A document serving as proof of payment and provided to the payer for payments made to University Collection Points, including all payments and deposits submitted to the Office of the Bursar.

-C. University Collection Point: A department or other entity that has been authorized by the University Controller, or authorized designee, to collect funds on behalf of the University.
+C. University Collection Point: A department or other entity that has been authorized by the University Bursar, or authorized designee, to collect funds on behalf of the University.

 This Policy and related procedures apply to all academic and administrative units, organizations, and employees of UNC Charlotte.

-All Cash received on behalf of the University must be receipted and deposited in the University Cashier’s Office in accordance with procedures in Section IV below.
+All Cash received on behalf of the University must be receipted and deposited in the Office of the Bursar in accordance with procedures in Section IV below.
 Cash received includes, but is not limited to, proceeds received from sales, services, gifts, grants, contracts, fines, rebates, tuition and fees, collections on student accounts receivable, scholarships, special fees, fines and penalties, special billings, and departmental receipts.